How to Get Around Bangkok: BTS, MRT, Boats & Local Transport Explained

 There are also commuter trains that run through parts of Bangkok and beyond.
 These can be extremely economical for longer rides.
 Depending on your route, trains can reach places like Hua Hin or Kanchanaburi for under 100 baht.

-If you’re planning routes outside the capital, this pairs well with our day trips from Bangkok guide.
+If you’re planning routes outside the capital, this pairs well with our day trips from Bangkok guide and our beach day trips from Bangkok guide, helping you expand your options for getting around Bangkok and beyond.

 Practical tips for moving around Bangkok calmly